steegea/Thrill-io/README.md

 Thrill-io is a Java bookmarking app that I developed as part of the Udemy course: **Java In Depth: Become A Complete Java Engineer**.

+*I am looking into potentially uploading this app as well as some of my Python projects on a cloud-based server (i.e. Heroku).*

 **Technlogies Used**

 * Java